GLSRC/rescomp/README.md

 #### For Internal Contributors
-* When you install the package on the Rechenknecht, instead of using the environment file `environment_rescomp.yml` specified above, use the much more detailed one for the Rechenknecht `environment_rescomp_full_rk.yml`.
+* When you install the package on the Rechenknecht, instead of using the environment file "environment_rescomp.yml" specified above, use the much more detailed one for the Rechenknecht "environment_rescomp_full_rk.yml".
 The command to create the environment would then be

       conda env create --name rc_env --file environment_rescomp_full_rk.yml

   Doing so should ensure absolute reproducability between all results calculated on the Rechenknecht.

-* When importing a new packet, add it to the environment_rescomp.yml file, specifying the newest version that runs on the Rechenknecht, as well as to the setup.py under "install_requires", specifying the minimal version needed to run the code at all (usually the last major update)
+* When importing a new packet, add it to the environment_rescomp.yml file, specifying the newest version that runs on the Rechenknecht, and to the setup.py under "install_requires", specifying the minimal version needed to run the code at all (usually the current major version)

 ## FAQ